inblognet/Paraphrase_tool/README.md

 then create a account and get the "api key" its a  30days free trial

-the edit the my api to your api key in the javascript section
+the edit the my api to your api key in the javascript section "YOUR API KEY"

 then test it on live sever to fully work